GoogleCloudPlatform/cloud-hackathons/hacks/genai-genkit/README.md

-# GenAI App Development with Genkit and SRE Operations
+# GenAI App Development with Genkit
 ## Introduction

-This hack helps you create and deploy a GenAI application (see below) using Google Cloud and Firebase Genkit.
+Learn how to create and deploy a generative AI application with Google Cloud's Genkit and Firebase.
+This hands-on example provides valuable skills transferable to other GenAI frameworks.

-You do the following:
-- Part1:
-    - Add data into the vector database.
-    - Creating GenAI flows that power this app.
-    - Retrieving documents for a RAG flow
-- Part2 (WIP):
-    - Build in testing and monitoring for the app.
-    - Design SLIs, and SLOs for the app.
+You will learn how create the GenAI components that power the **Movie Guru** application.

 [![Movie Guru](https://img.youtube.com/vi/l_KhN3RJ8qA/0.jpg)](https://youtu.be/l_KhN3RJ8qA)

 ## Learning Objectives

 In this hack you will learn how to:
-- Part 1:
    1. Vectorise a simple dataset and add it to a vector database (postgres PGVector).
    1. Create a flow using genkit that anaylses a user's statement and extract's their long term preferences and dislikes.
    1. Create a flow using genkit that summarises the conversation with the user and transform's the user's latest query by adding context.